naaji-navas/Be-Clean/README.md

 ## Acknowledgments

-We would like to express our gratitude to [any individuals or organizations you want to acknowledge].
+I would like to express my gratitude to [any individuals or organizations you want to acknowledge].

 Let's come together, clean up our communities, and make a difference!